Clean Energy Challenge

 Everyone can play their part to make this a reality:

 - Individuals everywhere can support the Clean Energy Challenge through donations.
 Your help is critical to successfully deliver on this goal.

 - Private sector can provide financial or in-kind support and share know-how and technical expertise.
 Businesses can support market development and contribute to data analysis at local level; they can leverage their market presence and expertise by piloting market-based approaches for clean energy for refugees.

 - Foundations can contribute with supporting new innovative approaches with their vision, advocacy and the necessary early stage de-risking and funding.

-- Civil society organisations and NGOs can ensure the refugee and host communities they support are included in the design of local clean energy solutions.
+- Civil society organizations and NGOs can ensure the refugee and host communities they support are included in the design of local clean energy solutions.
 They can also develop and implement energy programmes with livelihoods and climate action components.

 - Energy experts can collect local data on the energy needs of displaced populations and design bottom-up energy projects.

 - Governments hosting refugees can include refugees in their national energy and development frameworks and planning.
 They can create a favourable environment for investment and support private sector decentralized renewable energy (DRE) solutions through enabling policies and programmes.

 - Donor governments can provide financial support to energy programmes in refugee settings or help match the energy pledges made at the Global Refugee Forum.
 Donor governments can ensure energy planning is fully integrated in their development and humanitarian programmes; they can improve the availability of data through feasibility studies and promote investment.